-A teenager helped by a homeless man after he collapsed outside McDonald’s said he did not ‘know what would have happened’ without him.
+A teenager helped by a homeless man after he collapsed outside McDonald's said he did not '˜know what would have happened' without him.

-The 17-year-old was walking past the Liverpool Road restaurant at 8pm on Sunday when he collapsed with severe chest pains.
+Jordan Luxford was walking past the Liverpool Road restaurant at 8pm on Sunday when he collapsed with severe chest pains.

-A homeless man who was outside put him in the recovery position, and McDonald’s customers and staff called paramedics to the his aid.
+A homeless man who was outside put him in the recovery position, and McDonald’s customers and staff called paramedics to the 17-year-old’s aid.
 Now he is feeling better, he has thanked everyone who helped him.
 He added: “If it wasn’t for the homeless fella I don’t know what would have happened.”

 “It is nice to know that not everyone out there is bad.
 It is a shame homeless people are branded the way they are because he was a really nice bloke.”